 In this tutorial on what is a botnet, you understood what a botnet is and how it works; you also learned its architecture.
 You had a look at the different types of botnets and how you can protect yourself from them.

 Cybersecurity is a booming field in today's times.
 If you are looking to learn ethical hacking to protect networks from cybercriminals.
-In that case, Simplilearn's CEH v11 - Certified Ethical Hacking Course will help you master advanced network packet analysis and penetration testing techniques to build your network security skill-set.
+In that case, Simplilearn's Advanced Executive Program In Cyber Security will help you master advanced network packet analysis and penetration testing techniques to build your network security skill-set.